KaiserReich95/Ivy-Framework/Ivy.Auth.GitHub/README.md

 using Ivy.Auth.GitHub;

-// Create and configure the GitHub auth provider var authProvider = new GitHubAuthProvider(httpClientFactory)
+// Create and configure the GitHub auth provider var authProvider = new GitHubAuthProvider(httpClientFactory, configuration)
     .UseGitHub();

 // Use with Ivy server